-1. With 512 GB or less system memory, the maximum physical capacity is 2 PB when using large extents, or 512 TB when using small extents.
-With 512 GB or less system memory, the maximum virtual capacity for volume allocation (including overprovisioning) is 4 PB (or 2 PB with IBM Easy Tier) when using large extents, or 1 PB when using small extents (including Safeguarded Copy virtual capacity).
+^{1.} With 512 GB or less system memory, the maximum physical capacity is 2 PB when using large extents, or 512 TB when using small extents.
+With 512 GB or less system memory, the maximum virtual capacity for volume allocation (including overprovisioning) is 4 PB when using large extents, or 1 PB when using small extents (including Safeguarded Copy virtual capacity).